John Hunt (publisher)

 John Hunt (1775 – 7 September 1848) was an American-born English printer, publisher, and occasional political writer.
+He co-founded The Examiner with his brother Leigh Hunt.

 Early life, family and education

 Hunt was born in Philadelphia, Pennsylvania, the fourth of eight children (five of whom survived to adulthood) born to Isaac Hunt and Mary Hunt.
 He was taken to London in or about 1777.
 He was an elder brother of the poet and essayist Leigh Hunt and a brother of the critic Robert Hunt.

 Career

 On 1 February 1791 he was apprenticed to the printer Henry Reynell.
 Known as a staunch, outspoken, and uncompromising radical, Hunt was more than once imprisoned for his publication of items that were considered libelous, even seditious.

 John Hunt was responsible for various periodicals over the years, all of them politically left-leaning.
 His first publishing venture, in 1805 (after a failed beginning the year before), was the eight-page weekly newspaper The News.
 This was followed by The Reflector, the Yellow Dwarf, The Liberal, and, the most famous and influential, The Examiner, edited by his brother Leigh Hunt.

 He was also known for publishing radical or controversial works no one else would touch.
 Among the miscellany, including one book by Jeremy Bentham, there were others more obviously incendiary or scandalous, such as some of Byron's later works, including The Vision of Judgment, Hazlitt's Liber Amoris, and writings of both Percy and Mary Shelley.
+He published Shelley's Posthumous Poems in 1824.